ShareKM/KMAP-M/README.md

 This package includes
 - `KMAP-C`: The C/C++ source code for implementing different kinetic modeling methods and the associated MEX files that facilitate seamless integration with MATLAB.
-- `KMAP-M`: A MATLAB toolbox built on the DavisKMAP-C for tracer kinetic modeling and can be independently used in MATLAB under Windows, Linux, and Macintosh systems.
+- `KMAP-M`: A MATLAB toolbox built on the KMAP-C for tracer kinetic modeling and can be independently used in MATLAB under Windows, Linux, and Macintosh systems.
 Recompiling may be needed if the pre-compiled files do not work.

 ## Ongoing Effort